-During a sleeve gastrectomy, you will be given general anesthesia, which means you will be asleep and feel no pain throughout the procedure.
+During the procedure, you will be given general anesthesia, which means you will be asleep and feel no pain throughout the procedure.
 Your surgeon will then create 5 small surgical openings on your abdomen.
 The laparoscope and small surgical instruments are introduced through these openings into your abdomen.
 Your surgeon will then divide your stomach in a vertical manner and remove a major portion (80-90%) of your stomach.
 The remaining portion of your stomach is joined together using surgical staples.
 This results in a long tube like or banana-shaped stomach.

-The Sleeve Gastrectomy procedure takes about 30-45 minutes to complete.
+The procedure takes about 30-45 minutes to complete.
 You will be started on a clear liquid diet following the procedure.
 You will be given medications to help alleviate any pain or discomfort.
 You will be instructed on a special diet plan to avoid stretching your stomach.